tommaso-borgato/wildfly-clustering-reproducers/README.md

 ## METRICS

-Demonstrates hot to run a 4 nodes WildFly cluster producing metrics collected by Prometheus and visualized by Grafana.
+Demonstrates how to run a 4 nodes WildFly cluster producing metrics collected by Prometheus and visualized by Grafana.